elegantchaos/DictionaryCoding/README.md

 At the moment this module is best built using the Swift Package Manager with `swift build`.

-The unit tests can be run with `swift test -Xswiftc -target -Xswiftc x86_64-apple-macosx10.12`.
+The unit tests can be run with `swift test`.

-An Xcode project can be generated with `swift package generate-xcodeproj`.
+An Xcode project can be generated with `swift package generate-xcodeproj  --xcconfig-overrides DictionaryCoding.xcconfig`.

+A CocoaPods `.podspec` file is included.
+I don't use CocoaPods myself though, so I can't be entirely sure that I haven't broken something (or forgotten to update something).

 Please file issues (or even better, pull requests) for support for other build systems.